Please enter search criteria

 If your instructor is using Immediate Access, you are already enrolled.
 You will be notified via email prior to the start of class with access instructions, the discounted pricing and information on opting out.
 This information is often also provided in the instructor’s syllabus.

-All students enrolled in Immediate Access courses will have their student account billed for the cost of course access approximately 10 days prior to class start date.
+All students enrolled in Immediate Access courses will have their student account billed for the cost of course access after the 10th day of class.
 No waiting in line with a heavy, expensive book!

-If you do not wish to participate in Immediate Access, you may opt out of the program online until the 10th day of class (September 5th, 2017) - the opt-out procedure will be outlined in your emailed information.
+If you do not wish to participate in Immediate Access, you may opt out of the program online until the 10th day of class (September 6th, 2018) - the opt-out procedure will be outlined in your emailed information.
 If you opt out by the deadline given, access to the online content will be turned off.
-No charge or a charge reversal will be issued to your student account.
+No charge will be issued to your student account.

 Yes.
 Simply email the Immediate Access team at email@example.com to request that your access be reinstated.

 Yes.
-All students who are enrolled in a course using Immediate Access are automatically considered part of the program and are billed 10 days prior to the class start date.
-You must opt out online prior to the 10th day of class (September 5th, 2017).
-All students who were charged and opted-out will see a charge reversal after the 10th day of class start date.
+All students who are enrolled in a course using Immediate Access are automatically considered part of the program and are billed 10 days after the class start date.
+You must opt out online prior to the 10th day of class (September 6th, 2018).

 Once billing has been completed, the only option for a retroactive reversal of the charge is with documented withdrawal from the class.
 Please email the Immediate Access team at firstname.lastname@example.org with documentation of withdrawal (a printout or screen shot of confirmation of the drop) to request a refund.